Topics on this page:

-Unless a lease provides otherwise, there is an implied covenant or warranty by the landlord that the tenant is entitled to "quiet enjoyment" of the premises.
-The Maryland Court of Special Appeals has held that even where the disruption to tenant's quiet enjoyment is caused not by the landlord but by another tenant, the disruption may be attributable to the landlord because the landlord could take action (such as notification and, if necessary, eviction) against the offending tenant.
+In a lease, there is an implied promise by the landlord that the tenant is entitled to "quiet enjoyment" of the premises.
+The law calls this promise a covenant of quiet enjoyment.
+Maryland Courts have held that even where the disruption to tenant's quiet enjoyment is caused by another tenant, the disruption may be attributable to the landlord because the landlord could take action to stop the offending tenant.

-When the landlord fails to correct or terminate the disturbance, and the disturbance seriously interferes with the tenant's use and enjoyment of the leased premises, the tenant is justified in abandoning the premises.
-Tenant who leaves under these conditions will have no further obligation to pay rent.
+When the landlord fails to correct a disturbance, and the disturbance seriously interferes with the tenant's use and enjoyment of the leased premises, the tenant is justified in abandoning the premises.
+A tenant who leaves under these conditions will have no further obligation to pay rent.
 In the eyes of the law, the landlord has breached the covenant of quiet enjoyment and has "constructively evicted" the tenant.
-According to Black’s Law Dictionary, constructive eviction means “a landlord’s act of making premises unfit for occupancy, often with the result that the tenant is compelled to leave.”
-Landlord may be required to compensate tenant for moving expenses, attorney's fees, and other expenses resulting from the constructive eviction.
-(The Court of Special Appeals case is Bocchini v.
-Gorn Management Co., 69 Md.
-App.1 (1986).)
+According to Black’s Law Dictionary, constructive eviction means “a landlord’s act of making premises unfit for occupancy, often with the result that the tenant is compelled to leave.” the landlord may be required to compensate tenant for moving expenses, attorney's fees, and other expenses resulting from the constructive eviction.

-A tenant who finds that his use and enjoyment of the premises are seriously impaired by the landlord or by another tenant, should communicate the problem to the landlord in writing, give the landlord reasonable opportunity to resolve the situation, and have witnesses to the situation, if possible.
+A tenant who finds that his use and enjoyment of the premises are seriously impaired by the landlord or by another tenant, should:

 If all efforts fail, if the disturbance persists and tenant decides to move out before the end of the lease term, there is still a risk to tenant that the landlord will file suit for loss of the rent due for the remainder of the lease term.
 For tenant to prevail, tenant will need to prove to the court that the disturbance was substantial enough to constitute "constructive eviction."
-The following have been found adequate to support a claim of constructive eviction in other states: failures to furnish heat, elevator service, and necessary electricity (Charles.
-E. Burt, Inc. v.
-Seven Grand Corp., 340 Mass.
-124, 163 N.E.2d 4 (1959)); failure to furnish sanitary restroom facilities (Thirteenth and Washington Sts.
-Corp. v.
-Nelson, 123 Utah 70, 254 P.2d 847 (1953)); and frequent flooding of the premises because of the landlord's fault (Reste Realty Corp. v.
-Cooper, 53 N.J.
-444, 251 A.2d 268 (1969)).
+If the disturbance is related to the property condition, rent escrow may be a better option to try before ending the lease.

 Noise creates more ugly confrontations between tenants than any other issue.
-Many times the situation deteriorates into conflict: constant complaints and angry denials; pounding on the ceiling or stomping on the floor; calls to the police followed by louder noise when the police have gone; other retaliation in one form or another, even to the extent of slashing tires!
+Many times the situation deteriorates into conflict: constant complaints and angry denials; pounding on the ceiling or stomping on the floor; calls to the police followed by louder noise when the police have gone; other retaliation in one form or another.

 Many tenants who are complained against feel that they are being harassed by someone who is unreasonable and overly sensitive to sound.
 Other tenants state that their life is absolutely miserable due to excessive noise by another tenant.